ClickHouse and PromQL

 Test docker compose setup

-- Routing proxy in
+- The routing proxy in

---query-bypassmode - Prometheus instance configured to remote read from the proxy
+--query-bypassmode - Prometheus reading from the proxy